 Are No-Fee Apartment Rentals a Good Deal?

 Whether they’re moving to New York for the first time or are moving from an apartment somewhere else in the city, no fee apartments often catch the attention of renters who are looking for a new place.
-While it’s easy to understand why this type of apartment initially seems attractive, it’s important to be aware of why they’re not necessarily the best deal.
+While it’s easy to understand why this type of apartment initially seems attractive, it’s essential to be aware of why they’re not necessarily the best deal.
 Since we want you to be able to get the absolute best apartment for your budget, we’ve put together the following information about No fee New York City apartments for rent and several other questions that renters often have about this process.

 The Reality of No Fee NYC Apartments for Rent

 Although there are a few exceptions, no fee apartments are generally more of a marketing tactic than a reality.
 It’s common for apartments advertised as no fee apartments to be represented by a broker.
 In this type of situation, the broker isn’t working for free.
 Instead, the building’s owner is paying their fee.
-While that may sound like a good thing, tenants often end up bearing the cost in the form of a higher rent payment.
+While that may sound like a good thing, tenants often end up bearing the cost in the form of higher rent payment.

 Since there are situations where a no fee apartment may not turn out to be the right fit for what you’re looking for, you shouldn’t automatically cross all of them off your list.
 At the same time, you shouldn’t limit your search to these types of apartments.
-Instead, you should work with a reputable tenant representative who will do all this leg work for you and help you get into the best possible apartment.
+Instead, you should work with a reputable tenant representative who will do all this leg work for you and help you get into the best possible apartment for rent.

 Paperwork, and Guarantors